adelkandi/EM_Waves_ST/README.md

 # EM_Waves_ST
-This is an algorithm is to Plot waves amplitude changing the position and the reflection on objects
+This algorithm plots wave amplitude changing the position and the reflection on objects to study electromagnetic waves.